What If … Self-Driving Vehicles Were the New Mass Transit Solution for Cities?

 The transit rider of the future could have an individualistic view of mobility

-The first challenge is the transit rider of the future.
+The first challenge is the transit rider of the future(link is external).
 He or she is likely to have an individualistic view of mobility created by rising interconnectedness.
 Transit riders could therefore expect seamless integration of different transportation options ranging from bikes to self-driving cars and traditional public transit modes.
-To support such integration, a multimodal application, a “one-stop shop transit app”, that allows combined payment for multiple modes of transportation could be required.
+To support such integration, a multimodal application, a “one-stop shop transit app(link is external)”, that allows combined payment for multiple modes of transportation could be required.

-Recent trends of major automobile makers partnering with or acquiring tech start-ups focused on autonomous driving could lead to them becoming mobility providers à la Uber.
+Recent trends of major automobile makers partnering with or acquiring tech start-ups focused on autonomous driving could lead to them becoming mobility providers à la Uber(link is external).
 In their drive to secure market shares, this could lead to a flooding of our streets with more autonomous vehicles, which are likely to be sold to consumers at low prices after their initial use in automakers’ self-driving fleets.

 Table 2.
 A list of challenges and opportunities that will emerge with the integration of self-driving cars into urban areas